cuiyongbo/hello-world/my_wiki/programmer_note/pthread/api_creating_and_terminating.rst

 non-standard ``pthread_setaffinity_np`` routine.
 Note that "_np" in the name stands for "non-portable".

-Also, the local operating system may provide a way to do this.
-For example, Linux provides the ``sched_setaffinity`` routine.
+Also, the local OS may provide a way to do this. e.g. Linux provides the ``sched_setaffinity`` routine.

 **Terminating Threads**